memgraph/docs/products/memgraph/v1.2.0/openCypher/clauses/match.md

 ### 2.7 Uncommon characters in relationship types

-If a type has non-letter characters, like spaces for example, the backtick symbol ` needs to be used to quote these.
+If a type has non-letter characters, like spaces, for example, the backtick symbol \` needs to be used to quote these.
 If the relationship type `LIVING_IN` had a space instead of an underscore.

 ```openCypher